-- An attestation confirming an understanding and commitment to comply with all federal, state, and local laws - A comprehensive overview of previous records or compliance checks demonstrating compliance with all federal, state, and local laws for previous broadband projects, including those funded by other broadband related programs in Arizona (such as ABDG) - A description of established processes, procedures, or protocols that in place to ensure continued compliance during broadband deployment projects
+- An attestation confirming an understanding and commitment to comply with all federal, state, and local laws - A comprehensive overview of previous records or compliance checks demonstrating compliance with all federal, state, and local laws for previous broadband projects, including those funded by other broadband related programs in Arizona (such as ABDG)

+• A description of established processes, procedures, or protocols that in place to ensure continued compliance during broadband deployment projects

-If the Potential Applicant is unable to certify the above statements on behalf of themselves, their contractors, or subcontractors, they should provide an explanation.
+If the Potential Applicant is unable to certify the above statement, they should provide an explanation.
 This explanation should offer context for the violation and demonstrate the adoption of procedures to prevent future violations.